ryansukale/bootcamp/README.md

 basecamp
 ========
 So, you use Boostrap, Backbone and jQuery a lot?

 Tired of copy pasting code again and again?

 Is Notepad++ your favorite editor?

-Then you need come to basecamp.
+Then you need join the basecamp.

 Bundled Frameworks.
 ------------------